wix-incubator/wix-react-tools/docs/class-mixer.md

-# Mixin orchestrator
+# Class Mixer

-the mixin orchestrator adds middleware api to every class thus allowing a mixin to hook into any instance method. the main use case is for mixins to customize react lifecycle methods in components.
+the Mixer adds middleware api to every class thus allowing a mixin to hook into any instance method. the main use case is for mixins to customize react lifecycle methods in components.

 middlewares applied to base classes can wrap methods of classes